VendaarDev/Point-n-Click-Framework/README.md

 TextMeshPro

-THIS IS A WORK IN PROGRESS AND NOT FUNCTIONAL
+THIS IS A WORK IN PROGRESS
+You can load it up in Unity 2018 or later with no issue and play around with it but it is not finished